COVID-19 social work study FAQs

 The ASWEAS outline that regardless of the mode of delivery all programs must provide a minimum of 20 days face-to-face teaching and learning in which all students must participate irrespective of the mode of program delivery.
 With social distancing now in force, how are we supposed to comply?

 The AASW envisage and fully expect to see modified programs and variations that include a reduction of face-to-face and attendance requirements.
 For distance education providers, the AASW understands and approves that some residential schools will be cancelled and delivered online.
 We will also expect that on-campus programs will now deliver their programs online.
-HEPs will be required to report any modification and variations in their 2020 AASW Annual Reports.
+HEPs will be required to report any modification and variations in their 2020 and 2021 AASW Annual Reports as relevant.